php-ru/symfony-docs-ru/frontend/encore/advanced-config.rst

 Advanced Webpack Config
 =======================

-Quite simply, Encore generates the Webpack configuration that's used in your ``webpack.config.js`` file.
+Encore generates the Webpack configuration that's used in your ``webpack.config.js`` file.
 Encore doesn't support adding all of Webpack's `configuration options`_, because many can be easily added on your own.